-• Provide a letter of recommendation to the Personal Options vendor for passing their review and permit the contract to continue

-• Provide a letter of completion to the Personal Options vendor for completing their review with technical assistance being provided

-• Require a Plan of Correction be completed while continuing to provide Personal Options services.

-• Require a Plan of Correction be completed, as well as, disallowances of noted Personal Options vendor administrative reimbursements due to review findings.

-• Require a Plan of Correction to be completed with all Personal Options vendor administrative reimbursements being suspended until all identified deficits have been corrected j.
+- Provide a letter of recommendation to the Personal Options vendor for passing their review and permit the contract to continue - Provide a letter of completion to the Personal Options vendor for completing their review with technical assistance being provided - Require a Plan of Correction be completed while continuing to provide Personal Options services. - Require a Plan of Correction be completed, as well as, disallowances of noted Personal Options vendor administrative reimbursements due to review findings. - Require a Plan of Correction to be completed with all Personal Options vendor administrative reimbursements being suspended until all identified deficits have been corrected - Generate notice to discontinue contract initiate transfer support to individuals using the Personal Options program.

+j.
 Information and Assistance in Support of Participant Direction.
 In addition to financial management services, participant direction is facilitated when information and assistance are available to support participants in managing their services.
 These supports may be furnished by one or more entities, provided that there is no duplication.
 Specify the payment authority (or authorities) under which these supports are furnished and, where required, provide the additional information requested (check each that applies):